maiuchi/covid19_map/index.md

 # Making a COVID-19 Map in R

-Have you ever womdered how COVID-19 maps are made?
+Have you ever wondered how COVID-19 maps are made?
 You have quite a few options to make one from using Geographic Information Systems (GIS) software like QGIS or ArcGIS to coding in R or Python.

 In this tutorial, you will learn how to make a COVID-19 dealth toll map in R using [NYT publicly available data](https://github.com/nytimes/covid-19-data).
-This tutorial assumes that you know the basics of R and the structyre of geo-spatial data.
+This tutorial assumes that you know the basics of R and have some familiatiry with geo-spatial data.

 Let's get started!